Error:

 OpenSSL DTLS Handshake Parsing Denial-of-Service Vulnerability

 This alert indicates an HTTP 302 temporary redirection.
-Multiple redirections for authentication responses indicates a possible brute-force attack on the target server.
+Multiple redirections for authentication responses indicates a possible brute-force attempt on the target server.

 If a session has the same source and same destination, but triggers our child signature,39290,100 times in 30 seconds, we call it is a brute force attack.